Preprint available & under review

 #Phillips-Cremins is a member of the Alzheimer’s Disease Genetics Consortium (ADGC)

-14. Kiran Girdhar, Gabriel Hoffman+, Jaroslav Bendl, Samir Rahman, Pengfei Dong, Will Liao, Mads E. Hauberg, Laura Sloofman, Leanne Brown, Olivia Devillers, Bibi S. Kassim, Jennifer R. Wiseman, Royce Park, Elizabeth Zharovsky, Rivky Jacobov, Elie Flatow, Alexey Kozlenkov, Thomas Gilgenast, Jessica S. Johnson, Lizette Couto, Mette A. Peters, Jennifer E. Phillips-Cremins, Chang-Gyu Hahn, Raquel E. Gur, Carol A. Tamminga, David A. Lewis, Vvahram Haroutunnian, PsychENCODE Consortium, Stella Dracheva, Barbara K. Lipska, Stefano Marenco, Marija Kundakovic, John F. Fullard, Yan Jiang, Panos Roussos, Schahram Akbarian, Chromatin domain alterations linked to 3D genome organization in a large cohort of schizophrenia and bipolar disorder brains, Nature Neuroscience, 25: 474-483, 2022.
+4. Kiran Girdhar, Gabriel Hoffman, Jaroslav Bendl, Samir Rahman, Pengfei Dong, Will Liao, Mads E. Hauberg, Laura Sloofman, Leanne Brown, Olivia Devillers, Bibi S. Kassim, Jennifer R. Wiseman, Royce Park, Elizabeth Zharovsky, Rivky Jacobov, Elie Flatow, Alexey Kozlenkov, Thomas Gilgenast, Jessica S. Johnson, Lizette Couto, Mette A. Peters, Jennifer E. Phillips-Cremins, Chang-Gyu Hahn, Raquel E. Gur, Carol A. Tamminga, David A. Lewis, Vahram Haroutunnian, PsychENCODE Consortium, Stella Dracheva, Barbara K. Lipska, Stefano Marenco, Marija Kundakovic, John F. Fullard, Yan Jiang, Panos Roussos, Schahram Akbarian, Chromatin domain alterations linked to 3D genome organization in a large cohort of schizophrenia and bipolar disorder brains, Nature Neuroscience, 25: 474-483, 2022.
+PMCID: PMC8989650.
+PMID: 35332326.

 Published: https://doi.org/10.1038/s41593-022-01032-6